evan-brass/web3.0-test/sw/signaling-spec.md

 +--------01--------+-----------+---02---+-------------+...+---02---+-------------+
 | Signature Length | Signature | Length | Sub-Message |...| Length | Sub-Message |
 +------------------+-----------+--------+-------------+...+--------+-------------+

+The message is then zipped using the pako zlib implementation.
 ```
 * There can be any number of sub messages, just keep in mind the Wep-Push cap.
 * Length is big-endian

+## TODO:
+* What if messages arrive out of order?

 ## Reservations:
 * A signature length of 0 is reserved, and should currently cause a failure.